 In recent years, Animationsinstitut of Filmakademie Baden-Württemberg contributed to the development of the cinematic use of LED screens with its research work.
 Its Research & Development department is regarded as one of the leading research institutions in the field of virtual production worldwide.
 As a result, Animationsinstitut also plays a leading role in the training of animation and VFX experts who can work and realize films with LED screens.

 In general, the director of AWAKENING is enthusiastic about LED screen shooting technology.
 "Especially for acting, the technology has enormous advantages.
 In front of a green screen, the actress would not have been able to play the scene that authentically," he enthuses.
-If the technical workflows can be adjusted and the imponderables can be solved – something that is being researched intensively at Animationsinstitut and to which the experiences of the SEW team further contribute – the LED wall technology holds great opportunities in his opinion.
-In the area of AR and VR alone, he said, the screens have great potential, also in telling stories.
+If the technical workflows can be adjusted and the imponderables can be solved – something that is being researched intensively at Animationsinstitut and to which the experiences of the SEW team further contribute – the LED wall technology holds great opportunities in his opinion; also in terms of storytelling.
 "We are just experiencing the convergence of cinema and video games," says Théo, "It's very exciting to be able to be so close to this new development here at Animationsinstitut."